TheBSGamer/rat-listener/README.md

 # Rat Listener

 A Discord bot built on discord.js v14 that simply monitors join and leave events for voice channels in your server.
+It logs who was in the channel at the time of leave/join as well as the user's action (leave/join).

 # Usage
 1. Clone the repostiory